Description of the Fellowship Program

 Fellows perform biopsies of native and transplanted kidneys and placement of temporary vascular access under direct supervision of faculty.
 Daily teaching rounds are made with faculty.
 Patient rounds are made daily by faculty with fellows.

-The second year is devoted to clinical training with significant time devoted to research.
+The second year is devoted to clinical training with a chance of becoming a certified interventional nephrologist for these procedures:

 The Detroit Medical Center/Wayne State University (DMC/WSU) Fellowship Program in Nephrology welcomes applications from individuals who will be board eligible in Internal Medicine from an ABIM certified program at the time of matriculation.